MayorFalomo/Quiz-App/README.md

 # Trivial-Quiz-app

 Trivial Quiz App is a Full Stack application built using Next js, Next js core CSS modules, Firebase and Redux for State management, Chart Js and Framer Motion, it was designed and developed by me.

 ## Demo

 https://trivial-quiz-app.netlify.app/

 ![Logo](https://res.cloudinary.com/dsghy4siv/image/upload/v1701440383/fq6pfagnc4zrtezzrujp.png)

 ## Features

-- Random Multiple varied questions.
+- Random Multiple varied questions grading after you submit.
 - A countdown Timer that submits for you if you don't.
 - A real-time Chart showing ratio of wins-losses.
 - A Leaderboard.